REDi HCC Currently Activated in Support of Extreme Heat

 A group of individual health care and response organizations (e.g., hospitals, emergency medical services (EMS), emergency management organizations, public health agencies, etc.) in a defined geographic location.
 Healthcare Coalitions (HCC) play a critical role in developing health care delivery system preparedness and response capabilities.
 HCCs serve as multiagency coordinating groups that support and integrate with ESF-8 activities in the context of incident command system (ICS) responsibilities.
 REDi Healthcare Coalition represents 19 counties and 4 tribes in eastern Washington.
+Learn more about the History of Healthcare Emergency Preparedness in Eastern Washington.

 How Can My Organization Be Involved?